arnavg03/cpsc210/README.md

 - As a user, I want to be able to add an income source to my finance tracker
 - As a user, I want to be able to save my budget to a file.
 - As a user, I want to be able to load a budget file to keep adding on to.
+- As a user, I want to be able to add multiple expenses and incomes to Budget.
+- As a user, I want to be able to save and load the state of my application.

+## Instructions for End User

+- **Add Expenses**:
+  - Click the "Add Expense" button under the "Expenses" panel.
+  - Enter the details (amount, category, and description) in the prompted dialogs.
+  - The new expense will appear in the list and update the visualization.

+- **Filter Expenses**:
+  - Click the "Filter Expenses" button under the "Expenses" panel.
+  - Enter a category to filter the expense list and visualization.

+- **Add Income**:
+  - Click the "Add Income" button under the "Incomes" panel.
+  - Enter the details (amount and source) in the prompted dialogs.
+  - The new income will appear in the list.

+- **Filter Income**:
+  - Click the "Filter Incomes" button under the "Incomes" panel.
+  - Enter a source to filter the income list.

+- **Save the Budget**:
+  - Click the "Save" button at the bottom of the application.
+  - The current budget will be saved to a file.

+- **Load the Budget**:
+  - Click the "Load" button at the bottom of the application.
+  - The saved budget will be loaded, and all data will update in the application.

+- **Visualization**:
+  - The pie chart in the "Visualization" panel dynamically displays the expense distribution by category.